- Search for a Leaflet

 What if I give too much?

-If you think you may have given your child too much fluoxetine, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you think you may have given your child too much fluoxetine, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine packet with you if you telephone for advice.

 Are there any possible side-effects?